Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 Florida is far from alone with Amendment 4.
 Nine other states have constitutional amendments on the ballot this November that would ensure varying degrees of abortion access.

 In key ways, however, Florida’s measure stands apart.
 The 60% threshold for passage is a high bar.
 At the same time, the nation’s third-most-populous state is a giant peninsula that can make traveling out of state for an abortion difficult – especially for women of modest means.
-Before the six-week ban kicked in, Florida was where women from neighboring Alabama (which has a total ban) and Georgia (which had a six-week ban until it was overturned Sept.
-30 in state court) could travel for abortions.
+Before the six-week ban kicked in, Florida was where women from neighboring Alabama (which has a total ban) and Georgia (whose six-week ban has been restored by the state Supreme Court while a legal challenge continues) could travel for abortions.

 Millions of dollars have poured in from around the country to fund outreach by both sides in a state where campaigning is notoriously expensive – especially on TV, with 10 major media markets.
-Nationally, abortion-rights groups have been outraising opponents 8-1, according to an analysis by the watchdog group Open Secrets and the Associated Press.
+Nationally, abortion-rights groups have been outraising opponents 8 to 1, according to an analysis by the watchdog group Open Secrets and The Associated Press.

 Republican Gov. Ron DeSantis, a strong abortion opponent, has sparked controversy by using the tools of government in his effort to defeat the measure.
 In early September, at a state party dinner, he called out fellow Republicans by name who had yet to donate to the anti-Amendment 4 effort.
 And his secretary of state launched an investigation into signatures used to get the measure on the ballot, including signatures that had already been validated.

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.